19-inch rack

 A 19-inch rack is a standardized frame or enclosure for mounting multiple electronic equipment modules.
 Each module has a front panel that is 19 in wide.
-The 19 inch dimension includes the edges or "ears" that protrude from each side of the equipment, allowing the module to be fastened to the rack frame with screws or bolts.
-Common uses include computer servers, telecommunications equipment and networking hardware, audiovisual production gear, music production equipment, and scientific equipment.
+The 19 inch dimension includes the edges or ears that protrude from each side of the equipment, allowing the module to be fastened to the rack frame with screws or bolts.
+Common uses include computer servers, telecommunications equipment and networking hardware, audiovisual production gear, professional audio equipment, and scientific equipment.

 Overview and history

 Equipment designed to be placed in a rack is typically described as rack-mount, rack-mount instrument, a rack-mounted system, a rack-mount chassis, subrack, rack cabinet, rack-mountable, or occasionally simply shelf.
 The height of the electronic modules is also standardized as multiples of 1.75 in or one rack unit or U (less commonly RU).
-The industry-standard rack cabinet is 42U tall; however, 45U racks are also common.
+The industry-standard rack cabinet is 42U tall; however, many data centers have racks taller than this.

 The term relay rack appeared first in the world of telephony.

 By 1911, the term was also being used in railroad signaling.
 There is little evidence that the dimensions of these early racks were standardized.